LambdaGeo/rwh-ptbr/cap06.md

 ```

 Someone providing an instance of `BasicEq2` will be required to define two functions: `isEqual2` and `isNotEqual2`.
-[No comments](comment: add)

 While our definition of `BasicEq2` is fine, it seems that we're making extra work for ourselves.
 Logically speaking, if we know what `isEqual` or `isNotEqual` would return, we know how to figure out what the other function would return, for all types.
 Rather than making users of the typeclass define both functions for all types, we can provide default implementations for them.
 Then, users will only have to implement one function. \[[12](#ftn.id603171)\] Here's an example that shows how to do this.
-[3 comments](comments: show / hide)

 ```haskell
 -- arquivo: src/Ch06.hs